Our staff will respond to your query promptly and provide detailed information to your questions.

-All prices listed are per person.
+All prices listed are per person, early indicative price for 2021.
+This tour departs several times each summer, dates announced early 2021.
 Addition for non-members: NOK 800 (approximately $100).

 Hardangervidda is Norway's biggest National Park and the largest high mountain plateau of Europe.
 The landscape of the Hardangervidda is characterised by barren, treeless moorland interrupted by numerous pools, lakes, rivers and streams.
 There are significant differences between the west side, which is dominated by rocky terrain and expanses of bare rock, and the east side, which is much flatter and more heavily vegetated.

 Note: The duration given in the program is estimated walking time without breaks.

 The hikes have different degrees of difficulty and duration.
 Some areas are wilder and more challenging than others, and it is important that you choose a tour suitable to your physical abilities.
 You should be able to hike in different types of terrain, from relatively flat and soft to more hilly and rocky, carrying a backpack (weighing 8-12 kg), even in bad weather.
 We highly recommend that you do a couple of test hikes with the backpack you are going to use on the hike before you leave home.